RubenFS777/APIastrometry/README.md

 # TAPAS (Telescope Assisted Pointing and Alignment System):
-Tapas is a asistance to point to any coordinates of the night sky.
-It was desingned to telescopes with camera and ecuatorial mount but without goto system.
-The firsts versions suposed that the telescope is properly setted it, horizontanly set, north pointing and right latitude set it.
+TAPAS is an assistance tool for pointing to any coordinates in the night sky.
+It was designed for telescopes with a camera and an equatorial mount but without a goto system.
+The initial versions assume that the telescope is properly set up, with a horizontal alignment, pointing north, and the correct latitude set.

-You must to set the coordinates that you want to point.
-TAPAS take a photo shooted and upload to (http://nova.astrometry.net)[Astronmetry.net].
-Wait for a response and show in a terminal the coordinates of the central pixel of the photo.
+You need to set the coordinates you want to point to.
+TAPAS takes a photo and uploads it to [Astronmetry.net](http://nova.astrometry.net).
+It then waits for a response and displays the coordinates of the central pixel of the photo in the terminal.
+TAPAS also provides you with the amount of correction needed in each axis (RA and DEC) in degrees.

-TAPAS with you too the degrees that you need to corrected in each axis RA and DEC (in degrees for both) Even if you know the relation bewteen a full turn over of the slow motion control and degrees it can give you the amount of turn oven of yours controls.
+Even if you know the relationship between a full turn of the slow-motion control and degrees, TAPAS can calculate the amount of turn needed for your controls.

-The feature of help to alignment or to correct the bias is not implemented and is a future goal.
+The feature to assist with alignment or correct bias is not implemented yet but is a future goal.

 ToDo:

-- Create funtions for easy reading.
+- Create functions for easier reading.
-- Clean and improve the view of the returned info.
+- Clean and improve the appearance of the returned information.
-- The defoult option must use the last file storaged in the pre-observation folder.
+- The default option should use the last file stored in the pre-observation folder.
-- Create arguments options to take a file or a groups of files.
+- Add options for taking a single file or a group of files as arguments.
-  -- Groups of files required a log track.
+  -- Groups of files will require a log track.

 Done:

-- Translate text to english.
+- Translated text to English.